 Microsoft SNDS (Smart Network Data Services)

 SNDS allows you to see the reputation of your IP at Microsoft inboxes (Hotmail, MSN, Outlook, etc).
 It also shows if your IP is outright blocked at Microsoft.

 SNDS is not as useful as GPT because it only lets you track IP reputation.
 It doesn’t provide much detail either, with only a cursory Green/Yellow/Red indicator.
-In our experience the IP reputation you see in SNDS can be inaccurate.
-Green IPs may deliver to the spam folder at Microsoft and vice versa.
+The IP reputation you see in SNDS doesn’t correlate directly to inbox placement: Green IPs may deliver to the spam folder at Microsoft and vice versa.
 Moreover, you can only see SNDS traffic if you use a dedicated IP.
 Since the typical ActiveCampaign customer uses a shared IP you may not find much benefit from SNDS.

 Seed testing services provide you with a list of seed addresses for each major inbox provider.
 You can plug these addresses into your list and send to them.
 The seed testing tool will tell you if they went to the inbox or not.

 This is useful because it can reveal where your deliverability may be suffering.
 It can tell you what a typical bounce report cannot, whether delivered messages went to the inbox or spam folder.